S3nS3IW00/S3nS3IW00/README.md

 ### Hi there 👋

-I am currently working as a Fullstack Developer at a financial company.
-My main task is to maintain the company's financial system that was written in Java/JavaFX (fontend) and Python (backend).
-Aside of maintaining this system, I also have to migrate some websites to a newer version of PHP.
-When I say Fullstack I am not only mean frontend and backend, but also server management.
-The company has linux servers therefore I gained some skills in linux environments.
+I am currently working as a Full-Stack Developer at a financial company.
+My main task is to maintain the company’s financial system, which was written in Java/JavaFX (frontend) and Python (backend).
+Besides maintaining this system, I also have to migrate some websites to a newer version of PHP.

+When I say Full-Stack, I don’t just mean frontend and backend but also server management.
+The company uses Linux servers, so I have gained experience working in Linux environments.

-I love to spend my spare time with coding, as my Github profile shows.
-I have uploaded some of my work, and most of them are discontinued, but I have one that I currently work on.
+I love spending my spare time coding, as my GitHub profile shows.
+I have uploaded some of my work — most of them are discontinued, but I have one that I am currently working on.

 ### 👨‍💻 My tech stack
-I believe that language has to depend on the task rather than on comfort zone.
+I believe that technology should be chosen based on the task rather than staying in a comfort zone.
 #### Java
-My first language, I started programming in it because of Minecraft servers.
-I also have some experience in Spring Boot.
+My first programming language — I started learning it because of Minecraft servers.
+I also have some experience with Spring Boot.

 #### Flutter
-I love that how it makes mobile development such an easy thing.
+I love how it makes mobile development so easy.

 #### Python
-Not my faviourite to be honest, but I have to deal with it in my everydays, therefore I have some experience in it as well.
+Not my favorite, to be honest, but I have to deal with it daily, so I have gained experience in it as well.

 #### Lua
-I started learning it because of GTAV.
-I wanted to create a server with my friends, and for that it is essential to learn Lua.
+I started learning it because of GTA:V. I wanted to create a server with my friends, and for that, learning Lua was essential.
-I know only the basics of it that is neccessary to develop a GTAV server in the FiveM framework.
+I only know the basics necessary to develop a GTA:V server using the FiveM framework.

 #### C#
-I used to work on school projects in WPF that is a C# framework.
-My thesis was a game that was also written in C# WPF.
+I used to work on school projects in WPF, which is a C# framework.
+My thesis was a game that was also written in C# and WPF.